AllenNeuralDynamics/aind-data-schema/docs/source/quality_control.md

 **Q: How do reference URLs get pulled into the QC Portal?**

-Each metric is associated with a reference figure (PDF preferred), image (png preferred), or video (mp4 preferred).
-The QC portal can interpret four ways of setting the reference field:
+Each metric is associated with a reference figure.
+We support:

+- Vector files (svg, pdf)
+- Images (png, jpg, etc)
+- Videos (mp4)
+- Neuroglancer links (url)
+- Rerun files (rrd)

+Figures, images, and videos can be any size, but they will fit best on the screen if they are landscape and shaped roughly like a computer screen (1280×800 or 1900×1200 px both work well).

+You can link to your references in one of three ways:

-- Provide a relative path to a file in this data asset's S3 bucket, i.e. "figures/my_figure.png".
+- Provide a relative path to a file in the data asset's S3 bucket, i.e. "figures/my_figure.png".
 The mount/asset name should not be included.
-- Provide a url to a FigURL figure
+- Provide a url to a publicly accessible file, i.e. "https://mywebsite.com/myfile.png"
-- Provide the name of one of the interactive plots, e.g. "ecephys-drift-map"
+- Provide a path to any public S3 bucket, i.e. "s3://bucket/key"

 **Q: I saw fancy things like dropdowns in the QC Portal, how do I do that?**

 By default the QC portal displays dictionaries as tables where the values can be edited.
 We also support a few special cases to allow a bit more flexibility or to constrain the actions that manual annotators can take.
 Install the [`aind-qcportal-schema`](https://github.com/AllenNeuralDynamics/aind-qcportal-schema/blob/dev/src/aind_qcportal_schema/metric_value.py) package and set the `value` field to the corresponding pydantic object to use these.
+Current options include:

+- Dropdowns (optionally the options can auto-set the value)
+- Checkboxes (again options can auto-set the value)
+- Rule-based metrics (the rule is automatically run to set the value)
+- Multi-asset metrics where each asset is assigned it's own value

+There are also some custom rules for the value field.
+If you provide:

+- Two strings separated by a semicolon `;` they will be displayed in a "Swipe" pane that lets you swipe back and forth between the two things.
+Mostly useful for overlay images.
+- A dictionary where every value is a list of equal length, it will be displayed as a table where the keys are column headers and the values are rows.
+If a key "index" is included the values will be used to name the rows.

 ### Multi-asset QC